aelmas/folks/README.md

 # folks
 The folded k-spectrum kernel: a machine learning approach to detecting transcription factor binding sites with gapped nucleotide dependencies

-(Please see the file "Readme.pdf" for more detail)

 MAIN PROGRAM